 There should be more PE classes at school.
-I \(\textit{L}\) (be / opinion) that the more young people exercise, the better. \(\textit{L}\) (points / favour) such an idea.
-First of all, \(\textit{L}\) (students' / standpoint), extra PE classes would mean they don't have to spend money to keep fit. \(\textit{L}\) (same / say) about parents who would appreciate the fact that schools look after their children's physical well-being.
-However, \(\textit{L}\) (question / remain): who would pay for all those hours?
+I 1 (be / opinion) that the more young people exercise, the better.
+2 (points / favour) this idea.
+First of all, 3 (students' / standpoint), extra PE classes would mean they don't have to spend money to keep fit.
+4 (same / say) about parents who would appreciate the fact that schools look after their children's physical well-being.
+However, 5 (question / remain): who would pay for all those hours?

-- 11) Work in pairs and test each other. - Student A: go to page 105.
+11 Work in pairs and test each other.

-Student B: go to page 112.
+Student A: go to page 127.
+Student B: go to page 133.
+2